To go directly to the section you are looking for, click on one of the following topics:

 Gum disease (periodontal disease) is a very common condition where the gums become swollen, sore or infected.
 Gum disease is caused by plaque (a sticky film of bacteria that forms on teeth and gums).
 Plaque makes acids and toxins.
 If you do not remove plaque from your teeth by brushing them, it will build up and irritate your gums, leading to redness, swelling and soreness.

-Gum disease affects more than half of all adults in the UK and most people experience it at least once.
+Gum disease affects almost half of all adults in the UK and most people experience it at least once.
 It can cause your gums to bleed when brushing your teeth and you may have bad breath.
 This stage of gum disease is known as gingivitis.

 If left untreated, gingivitis can develop into periodontitis.
 This condition affects the tissues that support teeth, holding them in place.
-Up to 15% of adults in the UK are estimated to have severe periodontitis, many more are affected less severely.
 If periodontitis is left untreated, the bone in your jaw can break down creating small spaces between the gums and teeth.
 Your teeth may become loose and fall out eventually.

 Gingivitis signs and symptoms include: